ChildeRowland/photo-recall-MEAN2.0/DEVLOG.md

 ## July 16

+Added validators to the signin component.

+Added a div to 'block' forms while they are being submitted.

 Continued to try and implement the FileStack filepicker.
 The filepicker-js library is on the window object, but I can't access any of the functionality.

 Explored the window object some, and how to add properties without the Typescript compilation errors.